 Smilesoft.dev

-created original audience interaction technologies like the Smile Drop system for Heineken at Formula 1 races and developed computational interaction systems for the
+created original audience interaction technologies and developed computational interaction systems for the

 NYC–Dublin PORTAL (2024).